ogrodnek/code-pipeline-slack/readme.md

 - `SlackBotName` (defaults to `PipelineBuildBot`).
 - `SlackBotIcon` (defaults to `:robot_face:` 🤖 ).

 Additionally, you must provide both a `SlackOAuthAccessToken` and a `SlackBotUserOAuthAccessToken`, (see [BotUsers](https://api.slack.com/bot-users) for creating a slack bot user with an OAuth token).
+If you have the legacy integration token, just add that token to both fields.
 It is required to add the permission scope 'Access user’s public channels' (channels:history).

 ## How it works